tawanda-profuse/general-knowledge/README.md

 - **backend/**: Contains the server-side code using Express.js, along with the MongoDB schema.
     - `server.js`: Main file containing the configuration and setup for the Express server.
     - `/models/quiz.js`: Defines the structure for quiz documents in MongoDB.
+- **mobile/**: Contains the React Native cross-platform mobile application with TypeScript.

 ## Installation Instructions